Information security management system: What it does and who needs it

 How to implement an Information Security Management System (ISMS)

-3. Establish ISMS organisation and risk management structures.
-Which tools do we want to use?
+Which tools do you want to use?
 What financial and human resources does the ISO have?
 Which structures should this establish?

-4. Develop control mechanisms.
-How do we check whether the ISMS is effective and protects our company assets as desired?
+How will you check whether the ISMS is effective and protects your company assets as desired?

-5. Operate ISMS.
-Which processes do we put into action in everyday life?
-How do we integrate and document them?
+Which processes will you put into action in everyday life?
+How will you integrate and document them?

 ISMS Regelzyklus_EN_